alanwunsche/DocsGPT/README.md

 Twitter: [@alanwunsche](https://twitter.com/alanwunsche)

 ## Notes
 1. You may encounter a warning "detectron2 is not installed.
 Cannot use the hi_res partitioning strategy.
-Falling back to partitioning with the fast strategy.
+Falling back to partitioning with the fast strategy."
+This warning will not prevent your app from working.

 2. This is only a demo and may not produce accurate, reliable results.

-" but it will not prevent your app from working.